We specialize in small grain seed including oats, barley, wheat, rye, triticale, and pea mixes.

 Maturity: Mid-Late

-Lodging: Medium
+Lodging: Low-Medium

 Height: Medium-Tall